Table of contents:

 - Abnormal or unforeseen circumstances beyond our control, the consequences of which would have been unavoidable despite all efforts to the contrary; and/or

-- Our obligations under European or national law.
+- Our obligations under applicable law.